BeatrisIlieva/drf-react-gems/README.md

     -   Automatic focus on errors: When a form is submitted with errors, the first invalid input is automatically focused for user convenience. (`client/src/hooks/useFocusOnInvalidInput.js`)
     -   Server-side error integration: Any validation errors returned from the backend are mapped to the correct form fields and displayed to the user in real time. (`client/src/components/reusable/input-field/InputField.jsx`)

-**Appropriate messages are shown to users during validation:**

--   Visual feedback with green/red/blue states
--   Real-time validation feedback
--   Clear, contextual error messages are shown next to the relevant input fields, with concise and user-friendly language.

 ## 2. Bonus Features

 ### Testing Implementation ✅

-**The project includes around 200 automated tests, ensuring robust quality and reliability across all backend features.**
+**The project includes around 130 automated tests, ensuring robust quality and reliability across all backend features.**

--   Shows 90%+ coverage (`coverage run manage.py test && coverage report`)
+-   Shows 85%+ coverage (`coverage run manage.py test && coverage report`)
 -   Runs all tests (`python manage.py test`)

 ### Asynchronous Views ✅

-**High-performance asynchronous views are implemented to optimize user experience and server efficiency.**
+**Asynchronous views are implemented to optimize user experience and server efficiency for product attribute filtering.**

 -   Asynchronous endpoints allow the backend to handle multiple filter and product data requests concurrently, reducing wait times for users.
--   Database queries are optimized for speed and scalability, especially when the frontend needs to fetch several filters or product lists at once.
 -   Implementation example: Async product listing and attribute filtering (`server/src/products/views/base.py`)

 ### REST API Implementation ✅

-**The entire backend is built with Django REST Framework (DRF), exposing all business logic as RESTful API endpoints consumed by the React frontend.**

-- No traditional Django HTML views—everything is handled via DRF API views and serializers.
+-   The backend utilizes DRF API views and serializers to provide all features to the React frontend, rather than using Django’s traditional HTML templates.
-- All features (authentication, products, shopping bag, wishlist, orders, reviews) are accessible through REST endpoints.
+-   All business logic—including authentication, products, shopping bag, wishlist, orders, and reviews—is exposed through RESTful API endpoints.

-**Key files:**
-- API views: (`server/src/accounts/views/`, `server/src/products/views/`, `server/src/orders/views.py`, `server/src/shopping_bags/views.py`, `server/src/wishlists/views.py`)
-- Serializers: (`server/src/accounts/serializers/`, `server/src/products/serializers/`, `server/src/orders/serializers.py`, etc.)

-### User Extension ✅
+### Django User Extension ✅

-**The default Django user model is fully extended to support modern authentication and user management needs.**

 -   **Custom user model:**
     Uses email as the primary login identifier, with unique username and additional fields for marketing consent.
     (`server/src/accounts/models/user_credential.py`)

 -   **User profile:**
     Stores personal and shipping information in a dedicated profile model linked one-to-one with the user.
     (`server/src/accounts/models/user_profile.py`)

 -   **User photo:**
     Handles user profile pictures with cloud storage and automatic optimization.
     (`server/src/accounts/models/user_photo.py`)

-- **Flexible authentication:**
-  Custom authentication backend allows login with either email or username, supporting case-insensitive authentication.
-  (`server/src/accounts/authentication.py`)

 -   **Automatic profile and photo creation:**
     Django signals ensure that every new user automatically gets a profile and photo record.
     (`server/src/accounts/signals.py`)

 ### Deployment ✅

-**Azure App Service deployment is implemented**
+-   Azure App Service deployment is implemented

--   Production deployment with CI/CD pipeline and environment configuration

 ### Additional Functionality ✅

 -   **Polymorphic product relationships:**
     The products app uses Django's `GenericForeignKey` and `GenericRelation` to enable flexible, polymorphic relationships between products, inventory, and reviews.
     -   In `base.py`, all product types inherit from `BaseProduct`, which defines generic relations to both inventory and reviews, allowing any product (Earwear, Neckwear, Fingerwear, Wristwear) to be linked to multiple inventory records and reviews without duplicating code.
     -   In `inventory.py`, the `Inventory` model uses `GenericForeignKey` to associate stock and pricing with any product type, supporting size variations and centralized inventory management.
     -   In `product.py`, each product category inherits this structure, making it easy to add new product types or attributes.

 **Design rationale:**
 Dedicated models for each product category (Earwear, Neckwear, etc.) allow the backend to efficiently query and manage each category without filtering a single large product table.
 This improves performance, keeps the codebase organized, and makes it easy to add category-specific features in the future. `GenericForeignKey` and `GenericRelation` are used to maintain flexible, DRY relationships for inventory and reviews across all categories.

-**Benefits:**
-- **Flexibility:** Easily support new product types and relationships without schema changes.
-- **Scalability:** Centralized inventory and review logic for all products.
-- **DRY code:** Avoids duplication by using abstract base classes and generic relations.
-- **Extensibility:** New product categories or features can be added with minimal changes to the codebase.

 **Key files:**

 -   Base product and generic relations (`server/src/products/models/base.py`)
 -   Inventory model with GenericForeignKey (`server/src/products/models/inventory.py`)
 -   Product category models (`server/src/products/models/product.py`)

 ## 3. Additional Requirements

 ### Object-Oriented Design ✅

-**The project follows modern object-oriented design principles and best practices throughout the codebase:**

 -   **Data encapsulation:**
-  User data and business logic are encapsulated within dedicated models and methods, ensuring maintainability and security.
+    Business logic and data validation are encapsulated within dedicated service classes and model managers, such as `ShoppingBagService` (`server/src/shopping_bags/services.py`) and `UserCredentialManager` (`server/src/accounts/managers/user_credential.py`).
+This ensures that critical operations—like inventory validation, atomic updates, and secure user creation—are only accessible through well-defined interfaces, promoting maintainability and security.
-  (`server/src/accounts/models/user_credential.py`)

 -   **Exception handling:**
-  Robust error handling is implemented using try-except blocks, particularly for authentication and business-critical operations.
-  (`server/src/accounts/views/user_credential.py`)
+    Robust error handling is implemented using try-except blocks and DRF exception classes, particularly for authentication and business-critical operations.
+For example, authentication and registration logic in `UserCredentialViewSet` ([server/src/accounts/views/user_credential.py]) uses structured exception handling to provide clear API error responses.
+Service classes such as `ShoppingBagService` ([server/src/shopping_bags/services.py]) and `OrderService` ([server/src/orders/services.py]) consistently raise and handle exceptions for validation errors, inventory issues, and transactional integrity.
+This approach ensures that all errors are managed in a predictable, secure, and user-friendly manner across the backend.

 -   **Inheritance, abstraction, and polymorphism:**
     Product models leverage inheritance and abstract base classes, while polymorphic relationships are managed using Django's GenericForeignKey for maximum flexibility.
     (`server/src/products/models/base.py`)

 -   **Cohesion and loose coupling:**
     Each Django app (accounts, products, orders, shopping_bags, wishlists, common) encapsulates a distinct business domain, promoting strong cohesion and loose coupling across the backend.
     (`server/src/`)

 -   **Code quality and readability:**
     All code adheres to PEP 8 (Python) and uses ESLint/Prettier (JavaScript) for consistent formatting and clear naming conventions.
     (e.g., `createShoppingBagHandler`, `useProductItemContext`)

 ### User Interface & Experience ✅

 **The project delivers a visually appealing and highly usable interface, with a strong focus on both design consistency and user experience.**

 -   **Custom design system:**
     All components use a consistent SCSS-based design system, ensuring visual harmony and easy theming.
     (`client/src/styles/_variables.scss`)

 -   **Responsive design:**
     The UI is fully responsive, adapting seamlessly to different screen sizes and devices.

 -   **Component-based architecture:**
     The frontend is built with reusable, modular React components, promoting maintainability and scalability.
     (`client/src/components/`)

 -   **Real-time feedback:**
     Forms provide instant validation feedback, with clear visual cues for valid, invalid, and focused states.
     (`client/src/hooks/useForm.js`, `client/src/styles/forms.scss`)

 -   **Smooth user flows:**
     Features like the mini bag popup, dynamic product filtering, and automatic focus on invalid inputs enhance usability and reduce friction.
     (`client/src/components/pages/product-item/main-content/user-action/mini-bag-popup/MiniBagPopup.jsx`)

 -   **Accessible and intuitive navigation:**
     The application uses clear navigation patterns, accessible controls, and user-friendly error messages.

 -   **Consistent user experience:**
     All interactive elements, from buttons to forms, follow a unified style and behavior, ensuring a professional and predictable experience.

 ---